tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/uefi/src/setting_up_for_patina.md

 You will also see a long train of runtime debug output to the console window.
 This will exceed the scroll-back buffer of the window so you won't be able to see the first portion of it.
 The tail end of this runtime log will likely contain a number of TRACE level warnings at this stage.
 We can ignore this output at this time.

 To build without running on QEMU, leave off the `--FlashRom` flag.

+To launch again into QEMU _without_ building, you can use `--FlashOnly` instead.

 ### What did we just build?
 The Patina DXE Core was successfully installed into your QEMU emulator!
 But the actual Rust code for that is contained within a prebuilt .efi binary.
 Next we will look at the steps you will need to take to update that .efi binary so that _your_ firmware development can be set into place.